Florida Elder Exploitation, Neglect & Abuse Attorneys

 At Adrian Philip Thomas, P.A., we know that elder neglect, abuse, and exploitation is on the rise in nursing homes and senior care facilities, which is why we are committed to using our extensive legal knowledge to preserve and protect our clients' personal rights.

 Our legal team has a breadth of experience and our attorneys come from varied backgrounds that make them extraordinarily well-suited to take on complicated legal matters.
-Our talented attorneys have backgrounds in estate planning, uncontested probate and guardianship, law enforcement, and guardianship advocacy, all of which play an important role in pursuing cases involving exploitation of the elderly.
+Our talented attorneys have backgrounds in estate planning, uncontested probate, and law enforcement, all of which play an important role in pursuing cases involving exploitation of the elderly.

 How Is Elder Abuse Defined Under Florida Law?